wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

 <br/>
 expected install location: C:\wolfssl<br/>
 <br/>
-Step 4: Build the libraries
+Part 4: Build the libraries
 --
 At this point we are ready to build wolfssl libraries with TIRTOS<br/>
 <br/>